thegetty/quire-docs/content/docs-v1/figure-images.md

 ## Create a figures.yaml File for Figure Image Metadata

-For most publications, or, at least, those with more than just a handful of images, figures and all their associated attributes can be listed in the `figures.yaml` file, which lives in your `/content/_data` directory.
+Figures and all their associated attributes should be listed in the `figures.yaml` file, which lives in your `/content/_data` directory.
 The figure image metadata, along with the image itself, can then be pulled into your project through the use of a shortcode.
 See the API-DOCs section for [complete details on possible figure attributes](/docs-v1/for-developers/#figure_list).
 Below is an example of two `figures.yaml` entries with the required attributes: `id` and `src`.

 ```yaml
 - id: "1.1"